Hands-on: How to use Apple Music Sing karaoke feature in iOS 16.2

-After announcing its fun new karaoke feature yesterday, Apple Music Sing is live with the iOS 16.2 RC build.
-Follow along for a hands-on look at how to use Apple Music Sing karaoke including adjusting vocal volume, seeing the Duet view, and more.
+After announcing its fun new karaoke feature last week, Apple Music Sing is now live with iOS 16.2.
+Follow along for a hands-on look at how to use Apple Music Sing karaoke including adjusting vocal volume, seeing the Duet view, finding supported songs, and more.

-iOS 16.2 is currently finishing its testing as a developer and public beta.
-The release candidate was made available today, so it won’t be long until it’s released to the public.

-However, if you don’t want to wait for Apple Music Sing and other great features like a customizable always-on display for iPhone 14 Pro, major end-to-end encryption update, and more, you can learn how to install the free public beta in our full explainer:

 What Apple Music Sing offers